Cornwall team qualify for prestigious night at Olympia

 Knight's team member, Hannah Macey, who is the head girl at Rosevidney, said: "All our horses and riders have been on a huge journey since we started practicing for this back in February.
 We're all excited and looking forward to giving it our all at Olympia!"

 Planning, fund raising and preparing for the Olympia final is already underway.

 "We owe a great deal to so many people who supported our challenge at Aintree with huge thanks to the Regent Court Vets Penzance; Hungry Hector Dog Treats; Protexin Veterinary; Hayle Saddlery; Micheal Bowden; Cogegeos Farm and employees from Tulip, Redruth," said Verity.
 "We would still be stuck at Aintree in our broken down lorry if it hadn't been for Warren, Ryan and Paul from the 24 hour garage at Chatsfield coming to our rescue!"

-A Gala evening has been organised on Friday November 23, at Rosevidney, Penzance, in aid of the Quadrille challenge and the Make-A-Wish foundation while Cornwall Trec are also holding a fund raising demonstration on Marazion Beach at 2.30pm on Sunday October 28.
+A Gala evening has been organised on Friday November 23, at Rosevidney, Penzance, in aid of the Quadrille challenge and the Make-A-Wish foundation while Cornwall Trec are also holding a fund raising demonstration on Marazion Beach to the backdrop of St Michaels Mount at 2.30pm on Sunday October 28.

 A coach trip to Olympia will leave Cornwall at 2am on December 21, with seats available for Cornwall Trec Quadrille supporters and the general public.

 For further details call Jamie-Lee Ball on 07837186144 or visit www.cornwalltrecgroup.co.uk.

 The London Olympia Horse Show takes place from December 17-23 with The SEIB British Riding Clubs Quadrille of the Year held on the Friday (December 21) of the show.
 For further details visit www.olympiahorseshow.com